asyncapi/asyncapi-react/docs/configuration/config-modification.md

   This field contains configuration for [`asyncapi-parser`](https://github.com/asyncapi/parser).
 See available options [here](https://github.com/asyncapi/parser-js/blob/master/API.md#module_@asyncapi/parser..parse).
   This field is set to `null` by default.

+- **publishLabel?: string**

+  This field contains configuration responsible for customizing the "PUB" label for operations.
+  This field is set to `PUB` by default.

+- **subscribeLabel?: string**

+  This field contains configuration responsible for customizing the "SUB" label for operations.
+  This field is set to `SUB` by default.

 ## Examples